evevision/evevision/README.md

 ### Tips
 EveVision consists of the following components:
 * Electron app inside [app](app), with a split codebase for the [main](app/main) and [renderer](app/renderer) processes.
-* Native node module for injecting and communicating with the DLL inside [app/native](app/native).
+* Overlay DLL that is injected into the EVE Client's process space at [overlay](overlay)
-* C++ DLL that is injected into your game's process inside [overlay](overlay)
+* Native node module for injecting and communicating with the overlay DLL at [app/main/native](app/main/native).
-* FlatBuffer schemas inside [flatbuffers/schema](flatbuffers/schema) that are used for communication between the DLL and native node module.
+* FlatBuffer schemas that are used for communication between the DLL and native node module at [flatbuffers/schema](flatbuffers/schema)

 If you have never worked with Electron before, the main thing to know is that there is a **main process** that uses **NodeJS** and then **renderer processes** for each window that are **Chromium**.
 They have two different sets of code, two different entry points and communicate via Electron's IPC module.

-It is the renderer process where web developers will feel most at home, as you are doing nothing more than developing a React app.
-This is where the actual UI is, rather than all the window, input, and process management code.
+**It is the renderer process where web developers will feel most at home, as you are doing nothing more than developing a React app that is loaded by Chromium.** This is where the actual UI is, rather than all the window, input, and process management code.

-Think of the renderers as the frontend and the main process as the backend.
+In many ways, the main and renderer processes share the same relationship as the backend and frontend interface of a website.

 Note that you can rule out most issues with production and development mode.
-The only time you need to test packaging the app is when new files will be introduced, which is rare.
+The only time you need to test packaging the app is when new resource files will be introduced, which shouldn't be happening often.

 ## Building